 Waves in the Alfvén frequency range are well known for their potential interaction with a fast-ion population.
-Experimentally, loss and redistribution in both the real and the phase space are observed in beam heated plasma discharges on several devices (cf. [1][3] and references therein).
-Of particular interest are modes that can coalesce nonlinearly until the associated resonances overlap in phase space [4][5].
-In this case, extended regions of the fast-ion distribution function can provide free energy to sustain the modes' growth.
-The resulting stochastization of phase space leads to greatly enhanced losses and redistribution, compared to the case of multiple, but non interacting modes.
-In this paper, we focus on fast-ion dynamics associated with toroidicity-induced Alfvén eigenmodes (TAEs) and their nonlinear evolution in avalanches [6].
-The latter manifest as a fast (< 1 ms)frequency down-chirp involving multiple modes, often associated with a prompt decrease in the neutron rate, indicating loss or redistribution of energetic ions.
-Measurements presented herein are performed on the National Spherical Torus Experiment (NSTX) [7], where neutral beam injection provides the main source of additional heating.
-Due to the high ratio between beam-ion and Alfvén velocities, a large variety of Alfvénic instabilities can be destabilized [8], providing a suitable environment for their experimental investigation.
+Experimentally, loss and redistribution in both the real and the velocity space are observed in beam-heated plasmas on several devices (cf. Refs.
+1 and 4 and references therein).
+Of particular interest are modes that can coalesce nonlinearly, until the associated resonances overlap in phase space.
+5,6 In this case, extended regions of the fast-ion distribution function can provide free energy to sustain the modes' growth.
+The resulting stochastization of phase space leads to greatly enhanced losses and redistribution, compared to the case of multiple, but noninteracting modes.
+In this paper, we focus on fast-ion dynamics associated with toroidicity-induced Alfvén eigenmodes (TAEs) and their nonlinear evolution in avalanches.
+The latter manifest as a fast (~ 1 ms) frequency downchirp involving multiple modes, often associated with a prompt decrease in the neutron rate, indicating loss or redistribution of energetic ions.
+Measurements presented herein are performed on the National Spherical Torus Experiment (NSTX), where NB injection provides the main source of additional heating.
+Due to the high ratio between beam-ion and Alfvén velocities, a large variety of Alfvénic instabilities are destabilized, providing a suitable environment for their experimental investigation.